vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/3_why_is_vision_so_difficult.md

 # Why is Vision So Difficult?

+Vision is an incredibly complex task, despite the fact that humans and animals seem to do it effortlessly.
+However, replicating this process in machines, known as **computer vision**, presents several challenges.
+The primary reason vision is difficult is that it’s an **inverse problem**, where we must infer unknowns from limited and incomplete information.

+---

 ## Introduction

 **Vision** — whether it's human vision or computer vision — is a complex process involving the interpretation of visual inputs from the environment.
-Unlike other sensory inputs, vision often presents an *inverse problem*, where we need to infer or recover hidden properties of objects (such as their shape, texture, or position) given insufficient or ambiguous information.
+Unlike other sensory inputs, vision often presents an **inverse problem**, where we need to infer or recover hidden properties of objects (such as their shape, texture, or position) given insufficient or ambiguous information.
 In this case, there are often multiple possible solutions or interpretations for a single visual input.

 Understanding why vision is difficult will help us appreciate the intricate nature of both human and machine perception.
 From incomplete data to ambiguities in object shape, lighting, and perspective, vision systems face many hurdles in interpreting the visual world correctly.

 ---

-## 1. Definition of the Problem
+## 1. The Inverse Problem

-At the heart of the difficulty in vision is that it’s an **inverse problem**.
-In simple terms, we are trying to understand or reconstruct the 3D world from limited 2D information captured by cameras or our eyes.
-Unlike in forward problems where cause and effect are clear, vision requires making inferences about unseen parts of objects or the environment, with incomplete data.

-### Key Concepts:
-- **Inverse Problem**: Trying to recover unknowns (like object shape or lighting) from ambiguous or insufficient information.
-- **Ambiguity**: A single image can have multiple interpretations, making it hard for vision systems to pick the correct one.
-- **Complexity of the Real World**: Real-world environments are varied and dynamic, making vision even more challenging.
+In vision, the **inverse problem** means that we are given **2D images**, but we need to infer the properties of the **3D world** that produced those images.
+Since there is not enough information to directly compute the solution, we have to rely on **physics-based models** or **machine learning** to "guess" the correct scene.

+- **Forward Problem** (e.g., in computer graphics): Simulating how light interacts with objects and generates images.
+- **Inverse Problem** (e.g., in computer vision): Trying to deduce the properties of a 3D scene (such as shape, lighting, and textures) from 2D images.

+### Example 1: Identifying Shapes from a 2D Image

+If you’re looking at a 2D photograph of a tree, it's difficult to know its true height, as many different 3D shapes could create the same 2D projection.

 ---